shruthi-thallapally/Smart-Vitals/questions/Assignment5-HealthThermometerProfile-BLE.md

    <br>Screenshot:
    ![peak_current_of_advertisement](screenshots/assignment5/peak_current_of_advertisement.png)

-4. Provide screen shot showing the connection interval settings.
-Do they match the values you requested in your slave(server) code, or the master's(client) values?.
+4. Provide screen shot showing the connection interval setting.
+Does the connection interval match the values you requested in your slave(server) code, or the master's(client) values?.
    <br>Screenshot:
    ![connection_interval](screenshots/assignment5/connection_interval.png)